An unremitting shadow plagues me.

 The resultant works are deliberate acts devised to evoke manifestations of the vestiges of traumatic moments repeatedly relived through the marks left on a page, the remnants of shattered glass, or words uttered across an abyss.
 In the case of dissociation, a mirror turns up empty, void of expression, wresting humanity from the depths of an erased mind.

 Tania Love Abramson, MFA, is a conceptually focused visual artist, lecturer, writer, performer and filmmaker, and a survivor of chronic childhood sexual abuse (50yrslater.com).
-Ms. Abramson is a Lecturer in the Honor’s Collegium at UCLA, the co-creator and co-instructor of the UCLA Art & Trauma course, who also lectures widely in both the United States and internationally.
-She is the author of several scholarly articles and three artbooks.
-Her first book, Shame and the Eternal Abyss, explores the dual experiences of shame and dissociation through her art and poetic commentary.
-She then produced two small volumes, Truth Lies and Concern, both part of a series of books loosely tied together by ambiguous words and experiences.
-Each are obliquely crafted narratives in drawings, photographs and poetic structure, that emanate from personal stories, yet enigmatically transcend to the universal.
+She is also a Lecturer in the Honors Collegium at UCLA where she co-created the Art & Trauma course in 2018, and then created its sequel in 2021, Feminism, Art and Metaphors of Trauma.
+Ms. Abramson lectures widely in both the United States and internationally, and is the author, or co-author of numerous scholarly articles, as well as the sole author of three artbooks.
+Her first artbook, Shame and the Eternal Abyss, explores the dual experiences of shame and dissociation through her art and poetic commentary.
+Ms. Abramson then produced two small volumes, Truth Lies and Concern, both of which are part of a series of books loosely tied together by ambiguous words and experiences.
+The latter volumes can also be characterized as obliquely crafted narratives in drawings, photographs and poetic structure, that emanate from personal stories, yet enigmatically transcend to the universal.